RaviTambade/AspnetMarchWeekend25/Notes/Week1/week1.md

 ## ☁️ Chapter 6: The Rise of the Cloud Kingdom

-Aarav discovered that monolithic castles were hard to maintain.
+Abhay discovered that monolithic castles were hard to maintain.
 So, he built...

 * **Microservices** 🧩: Independent services, working together.
 * **SOA** 🧱: Services like Lego blocks—modular, reusable.